ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Adding a new button to a specific screen of POS that executes some logic
+# Controlling the visibilty of the discount button based on the identity of the logged user
 This demonstartes customizations in the POS module.
-The added button which is named "My Button" opens up a new dialogue that contains the name of current user.
+The discount button would be visible only if the user that is logged in is the admin.

 ## Screenshots

+1. The discount button is visible because the admin is logged in

 <picture>
  <img alt="Screenshot1" src="https://raw.githubusercontent.com/ambientWave/Odoo-Frontend-Backend-Customization/POSShowDiscountButtonBasedOnACondition/custom/POSShowDiscountButtonBasedOnACondition.png">
 </picture>

+2. The discount button is not visible because the user is someone other than the admin

 <picture>
  <img alt="Screenshot2" src="https://raw.githubusercontent.com/ambientWave/Odoo-Frontend-Backend-Customization/POSShowDiscountButtonBasedOnACondition/custom/POSShowDiscountButtonBasedOnACondition2.png">